Bhawana9/react-app-equalityLaw/README.md

 List each route supported and state the associated view

 + / - Display Login page (main page of the website)
-+ /dashboard � Display the list of complaints
++ /dashboard-Display the list of complaints
 + /create- Display Add Complaint Form (Me too Form)
 + /edit/id- detail view of a particular complaints and either edit or remove the complaints(:id)
 + /donate-Display the donate page (Stripe API for payment)
 + /about-Display the vision, mission and goals
-+ /help- Display FAQ�s
++ /help- Display FAQ's
 + /contact-Display Google Map and Contact details
 + /404-Display Error when page not found